4dboard/Proxy-yxorP/README.md

 Docker Compose is a tool that enables developers to build and deploy applications that are comprised of several containers at the same time.
 You are free to create and launch apps with the assistance of this tool.
-Compose gives us the ability to declare our services inside of a YAML file, which afterwards gives us the ability to deploy, expand, or destroy our infrastructure with a single command.
+Compose gives us the ability to declare our services inside a YAML file, which afterwards gives us the ability to deploy, expand, or destroy our infrastructure with a single command.

 ```